Irreligion in Iran: Contemporary

-According to the Ali Reza Eshraghi, the problem with today's Iranian society is that few political or religious critics are willing to recognise or understand the “popular religion.”
+According to the Ali Reza Eshraghi, the problem with today's Iranian society is that few political or religious critics are willing to recognise or understand the "popular religion".
 In other words, both the Islamic regime and its opposing elites are not fond of the manners in which the laymen practice religion.
 Therefore, instead of relying on empirical observation they prefer to simply speculate about the religiosity of this very complex society.
 Measuring religiosity is not a simple task.
 The criteria are different among the social scientists.
-In 2012 only, Iranian scholars held thirteen sessions in Tehran to discuss the criteria.The limited research on this matter suggests that Iranian society is still a religious one.
+In 2012 only, Iranian scholars held thirteen sessions in Tehran to discuss the criteria.
+The limited research on this matter suggests that Iranian society is still a religious one.
 A study in 2009, conducted by two Iranian sociologists – Abbas Kazemi and Mehdi Faraji – conclude that in comparison to 1975, four years before the revolution, Iranians are still considerably very religious.
 The number of Iranians who pray or participate in socio-religious rituals has remained relatively unchanged.
 The number of people who fast has even increased.
-At the same time, as another sociologist Amir Nikpey says, Iranians have become modern and secular “without becoming anti-religion.”
+At the same time, as another sociologist Amir Nikpey says, Iranians have become modern and secular "without becoming anti-religion".

 Some Iranian feminists have also been noted as being irreligious and atheistic.

-Patriotic Iranian youth who fought and died in the Iran-Iraq War were often lacking in Islamic religious zeal, government mythology notwithstanding, and the Iranian youth are among the most politically active among the countries of the Islamic world.
+Patriotic Iranian youth who fought and died in the Iran–Iraq War were often noted in Islamic religious zeal and nationalism, and the Iranian youth are among the most politically active among the countries of the Islamic world.
 As the most restive segment of Iranian society, the young also represent one of the greatest long-term threats to the current form of theocratic rule.
-After the 2009 presidential election, youth was the biggest bloc involved in the region's first sustained “people power” movement for democratic change, creating a new political dynamic in the Middle East.
+After the 2009 presidential election, youth was the biggest bloc involved in the region's first sustained "people power" movement for democratic change, creating a new political dynamic in the Middle East.
 Iran is one of the most tech-savvy societies in the developing world, with an estimated 28 million Internet users, led by youth.
 Most young Iranians are believed to want to be part of the international community and globalization.

 Persecution

 Iran was reported by The Washington Post to be among the thirteen countries where atheism can attract capital punishment.
 The last noted legal execution for apostasy in Iran was in 2014, when Mohsen Amiraslani was convicted and executed for making "innovations in religion" and insulting the Prophet Jonah.
-Others, such as Youcef Nadarkhani, Saeed Abedini have been recently harassed, jailed and sentenced to death for apostasy.